MAJOR GRANTS

 (Cancer Society of Finland’s Strategy 2020–2025).

 Grant applications are submitted in the Cancer Foundation Finland’s electronic system at https://cancer.apurahat.fi/.
-A research protocol and a list of the principal researcher’s publications from 2018–2023 shall be appended to the application.
-Applications can be submitted between 1 June and 23 August 2023.
-The grant application system closes on 23 August at the end of the day.
+A research protocol and a list of the principal researcher’s publications from 2019–2024 shall be appended to the application.
+Applications can be submitted between 3 June and 21 August 2024.
+The grant application system closes on 21 August at the end of the day.
 Applications cannot be supplemented after the deadline.
 Late applications will be rejected, as will applications that do not comply with the instructions.

 In the review of applications, particular attention will be paid to, among other things, the scientific quality and feasibility of the protocol, the applicant’s scientific merits and the project’s relevance to cancer research.
 Grants are only awarded for research that has a clear connection to cancer or cancer prevention, detection, treatment or rehabilitation.
 The applicant must demonstrate this connection in the application.

 Only one application per applicant will be considered.
-A researcher may have only one Cancer Foundation Finland research grant at a time.
+A researcher may have only one Cancer Foundation research grant at a time.

 Grants are awarded to support research conducted in Finland.
 The grants are intended for senior-level researchers.
+It is not possible to apply for Cancer Foundation funding for research and product development projects at companies.

-The Cancer Foundation Finland does not award research grants to researchers or research teams that have funding from the tobacco industry.
+The Cancer Foundation does not award research grants to researchers or research teams that have funding from the tobacco industry.
 The tobacco industry includes any company or group of companies that derives a major portion of its income from the manufacture or marketing of tobacco or other nicotine products.

 A condition for awarding the grant is that the researcher has reported and provided financial accounts on previous grants in accordance with the Cancer Foundation’s instructions.